 The underlying index assigns higher weights to companies with better Sustainable Development Key Performance Indicator (SD-KPI) scores.
 SD-KPIs are three particularly material environmental, social and governance (ESG) indicators for the expected business development of companies in 68 different sectors.
 The SD-KPI Standard was developed by SD-M on behalf of the German Environment Ministry and supported by the Sustainability Accounting Standards Board (SASB).

 Risk: Investors should consider risks before investing.
 See dedicated risk factors section on this website.

 Lower risk: Typically lower reward

 Higher risk: Typically higher reward

-Lower liquidity means there are not enough buyers or sellers to allow a Corporate Bonds ETF to easily trade the investments.
-This is an additional risk factor to take into consideration when investing in the Fund.
+Lower liquidity means there are not enough buyers or sellers to allow Corporate Bonds ETF to easily trade the investments.

 For more information on risks, please see the “Risk Factors” section of the relevant Fund’s prospectus, available on www.vaneck.com.